 Features within outdoor recreation units or for which the property may have been designated may be discussed in other Considerations for Setback and Buffer subsections.
 For example, Seminary Fen Scientific and Natural Area is located within the Minnesota River Valley.
 However, one of resources for which the critical natural habitat was named is a calcareous fen.
-Special considerations and recommendations for calcareous fens are discussed in subsection 6.
+Special considerations and recommendations for calcareous fens are discussed in subsection E.6.
+(SNAs are discussed in this subsection).
 In this scenario, it is recommended that the LGU follow the recommendations for the unique feature or whichever is more restrictive.
 It should be noted that other site features in addition to, for example, the calcareous fen, may need to be considered when determining an appropriate course of action.
 Referring back to the example above, the Seminary Fen SNA also includes a designated trout stream and state-listed rare plants.

 It is also important to note the obvious higher density of the designated sites within the Paleozoic Plateau.
-This are of the state with its many unique features is referred to as the Driftless Area and in Minnesota, is generally referred to as the Bluffland Landsape.
-This should not be interpreted by LGUs to mean that resources outside of this area are not as valued or require less protection; but, rather point out that density of these resources should be considered when considering cumulative impacts and landscape connectivity.
+This area of the state with its many unique features is often referred to as the Driftless Area and in Minnesota, is generally referred to as the Bluffland Landscape.
+This should not be interpreted by LGUs to mean that resources outside of this area are not as valued or require less protection; but, rather points out that the density of these resources should be considered when considering cumulative impacts and landscape connectivity.